 - As a father with children in my home, I would be worried what might happen every time I left my wife alone with the kids.

-- As a son or daughter of an elderly couple, I would spend my days and evenings fretting about my parents and their safety.
+- Also, as a son or daughter of an elderly couple, I would spend my days and evenings fretting about my parents and their safety.

-- Even as a neighbour of one of the victims, I would find myself dwelling on the “what ifs”.
+- Even as a neighbor of one of the victims, I would find myself dwelling on the “what ifs”.

 Mixed in with Braiden Rathy’s string of burglaries and the charges against Rathy’s parents, is yet another crime by a 33 three year old, unnamed female.
 This person is charged with “Fraud”.
 While there are no details concerning those fraud charges, one can make certain assumptions.